ejiro2024/Sales-Report-System/README.md

 - PostgreSQL – For database storage and querying.

-- SQL - For querying the database
+- SQL - For querying the database.

-- Power BI – For creating interactive dashboards (optional extension).
+- Power BI – For creating interactive dashboards.

 - GitHub – For version control and project documentation.